Links on SoundGuys may earn us a commission. Learn more.

 As the chart above shows, the measured frequency responses of these two products aren’t actually that different.
 The Bose earbuds’ response (represented by a yellow dashed line) dips slightly below our target in the lower midrange (200-500Hz), which can help with the perception of better bass performance.
 Above that, the Bose follows our target quite well, before rolling off in the high frequencies slightly earlier than the AirPods Pro, although this is unlikely to be audible to most people.

 Learn more: What is frequency response?

-Apple AirPods Pro microphone demo:
+Apple AirPods Pro microphone demo (Ideal):

-Bose QuietComfort Earbuds microphone demo:
+Bose QuietComfort Earbuds microphone demo (Ideal):

 Should you buy the Apple AirPods Pro or the Bose QuietComfort Earbuds?

 Which pair of earbuds’ sound you prefer largely depends on your tastes, but if you’re looking for strong bass, go with the Bose earbuds, and if you mostly care about vocals, go with the AirPods Pro.
 If you have a Samsung smartphone, consider the Samsung Galaxy Buds Pro instead.

 Frequently asked questions about the Apple AirPods Pro and Bose QuietComfort Earbuds